© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cairns and Ring Works S of Bryn Rhudd is a scheduled monument protected by Cadw under reference CD137.
 View the official record →

-Cairns and Ring Works S of Bryn Rhudd is a prehistoric round cairn located in Ceredigion, Wales, and forms part of a complex of ritual and funerary monuments in the region.
+Cairns and Ring Works S of Bryn Rhudd is a prehistoric round cairn located in Ceredigion, Wales, designated as a scheduled ancient monument under Cadw reference CD137.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD137.

 Cairns and Ring Works S of Bryn Rhudd dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cairns and Ring Works S of Bryn Rhudd is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD137.